 The round-up: follow your nose to the best hot cross buns in Brisbane

+No offense intended to the Easter Bunny, but our favourite Easter treat isn’t a chocolate egg – we’re all about hot cross buns.
+The sweet, soft, buttery beauties really get us into the holiday spirit and hot cross bun season is here again.
 This Easter, we’re side-stepping the middleman and going straight to the source.
-Tell the Easter Bunny his chocolate bounty can wait – we’re heading on a hot cross bun hunt to track down the best baked goods in Brisbane.
+The chocolate bounty can wait – we’re heading on a hot cross bun hunt to track down the best baked goods in Brisbane.

 Jocelyn’s Provisions: The team at Jocelyn’s Provisions reliably produce some of the most delicious (and coveted) hot cross buns in Brisbane, and just writing about them makes us want to devour a dozen right here.
 This year, the baking institution is producing hot cross buns made with fruit, spices and candied citrus peel, and are best served toasted with an ample spread of cultured butter.
 Don’t mind if we do.